 For many, the holiday season brings fear of weight gain and food guilt, but there’s a better way to approach it.
-Nutrition Expert Haley Goodrich reminds us to slow down and remember what’s truly important is all that we gain from celebrating with family and friends.
+Slow down and remember what’s truly important: everything we gain from celebrating with family and friends.

 Everyone talks about how to stay healthy during the holidays so before looking at all the ways you can “lighten” your favorite dishes, hear me out.

 Staying healthy is about approaching the meal with a different mindset.
 Instead of being focused on this wonderful time of year with the people you love, the focus is on the anticipated binge.

 The common thought is that you must restrict before the meal and need to compensate afterwards for everything you ate.
 Instead of leaving the table feeling comfortable and gracious, we leave with feelings of guilt and shame.

 It isn’t the actual meal that is bad for us, but the cycle of restrict and binge.
 When you shift your primary focus to the people you are gathered with and the recipes that have been passed down for generations, you start to really experience the holidays.

 Here are a few ways to savor those experiences and promote positivity:

 Wear something comfortable and that makes you feel beautiful.